kudobuilder/kudo/docs/cli.md

 ### Package an Operator

-We can use the `package` command to package an operator into a tarball.
+You can use the `package` command to package an operator into a tarball.
 The package name will be determined by the operator metadata in the package files.
 The folder of the operator is passed as an argument.
 It is possible to pass a `--destination` location to build the tgz file into.

 `kubectl kudo package zookeeper --destination=target`